Table of Contents

 Generic vs Customised Service Types

-You will need to identify generic request types that suit all needs and a client specific request types that only work for one company.
+You will need to identify generic service types that suit all needs and client-specific service types that only work for one company.

 The best practice is to keep a good balance of both types of requests.
-Most MSPs when they first start with DeskDirector go for the global request type approach, where they create 5-10 request types that fit roughly the needs of all their clients.
+Most MSPs, when they first start with DeskDirector, go for the global request type approach, where they create 5-10 request types that fit roughly the needs of all their clients.
 This is a vanilla approach; you are missing out on terrific value-add opportunities.
 But if you take the other extreme, you end up with multiple duplicate request types and a mess when trying to edit one for a specific company.
 The right balance is up to you to find; however, the best way is to think about your current structure.
 Do all tickets go into a single board/queue?
 Do some clients have their own?
-If so, you can create generic request types and duplicate it so that the duplicate has a filter and point to the different location.
+If so, you can create generic service types and duplicate it, so that the duplicate has a filter and points to a different location.

-Alternatively, look into workflows from your PSA, maybe you can use a generic request type and send it to the right place from your PSA, saving you a request type.
-Think about how you onboard a new client, you want to make sure they have the right access to the right request types from the moment they are onboard.
-If you must go out of your way to add a company to a request type, maybe you need to re-evaluate how you approach the topic.
-Don’t be afraid to plan a re-do.
-Request types can be enabled or disabled easily, and ticket or filter settings can easily be copied from one request to the other, allowing you to trial many layouts before deciding on one.
+Alternatively, look into workflows from your PSA; maybe you can use a generic service type and send it to the right place from within your PSA, saving you a duplicate service type.
+Think about how you onboard a new client, you want to make sure they have the right access to the right service types from the moment they are onboarded.
+If you must go out of your way to add a company to a service type, maybe you need to re-evaluate how you approach the topic.
+Don’t be afraid to plan a redo and revisions as you set up your service catalogue.
+Service types can be enabled or disabled easily, and ticket or filter settings can easily be copied from one request to the other, allowing you to trial many layouts before deciding on one.

 How to Use Service Types